viniciusgerevini/godot-aseprite-wizard/README.md

 ### Importers

 If you use the importer flow, any `*.ase` or `*.aseprite` file saved in the project folder will be automatically imported as a resource.
-The plugin enables 3 importers: `SpriteFrames`, `Static Image` and `Tileset Texture`.
+The plugin enables a few importers: `SpriteFrames`, `Static Image` and `Tileset Texture`.

 You can choose which importer to use via the Import Dock.
 By default, aseprite files will use the "No import" option, which will show them in the filesytem dock, but won´t generate any resource.
 You can change the default importer behaviour via Project Settings.